ModMaster Manual - Troubleshooting

 • Turn on tracing to get more information.

-• If you are using polling or a high-level command, try a low-level command (e.g. CommandRead Holding Registers) to get more information.
+• If you are using polling or register read/write button, try a defined command (e.g. Define CommandRead Holding Registers) to get more information.

 "Unexpected"